abhiroop43/vox-agora/README.md

 ## Technologies Used 💻

 - [Next.js](https://nextjs.org/) - The React framework for server-rendered React applications.
+- [shadcn/ui](https://ui.shadcn.com/) - The UI Library used for the frontend.
 - [Clerk](https://clerk.com/) - For Authentication and User Management.
 - [Prisma](https://www.prisma.io/) - ORM to work with the database.
-- [Azure MySQL](https://azure.microsoft.com/en-in/products/mysql) - The database provider for the application.
+- [MySQL](https://www.mysql.com/) - The database provider for the application.
+- [uploadthing](https://uploadthing.com/) - For handling file and image uploads

-## Getting Started
+## Getting Started 🛠️

-To get started with Vox Agora, follow these steps:
+In order to setup a development environment for Vox Agora, follow these steps:

 1. **Clone the Repository:**